 So as you all know I love to support local and started a #girlboss segment where we could share, learn and inspire!

-You opened your own beautiful business – How does it feel to be a successful business owner that inspires others and loves what they do?
+You started your own business – How does it feel to be a successful #girlboss that inspires others and loves what she does?

 Where do you see your business in 5 years?
 Once we have gotten over the effects of the lock down.

-What is your advice to individuals out there wanting to start their own businesses but are too scared?
+What is your advice to women out there wanting to start their own businesses but are too scared?

 Tell us 2 things that are the BEST part about owning your own business and make it all worth while?